skypilot-dev/toolchain/README.md

 - `test:all`: Run all tests using Jest
 - `test:integration`: Run all integration tests (tests that rely on external services) using Jest
-- `test:standalone`: Run all standalone tests (app, component, and unit tests, which do not rely on external services) using Jest
+- `test:standalone`: Run all standalone tests (app, component, and unit tests, which do not rely
+- `typecheck`: Checks that all types in the project are valid on external services) using Jest

 To run a script, use `yarn run SCRIPT_NAME`.